snydermike22/snydermike22.github.io/README.md

 Instructions on how to use my Neighborhood Map Page.

+Fork the repository

+Then load the index.html into you chrome browser.

 Since I live in Connecticut it starts you off in CT.
 There is a google map with a star in the center of Ct.

 I also show you the current temperature for CT